-Material imported to site is generally virgin quarry material, site sourced material, certified cleanfill, or topsoil from a garden supplier.
-Any other soil or aggregate imported to site that is not sourced from a quarry or garden supplier, site sourced, or certified as cleanfill shall be sampled by the Contaminated Land Specialist at a rate of one sample for every 500 m3 and tested for metals and hydrocarbons as well as any other contaminants as determined by the Contaminated Land Specialist.
-Results must be consistent with expected background, unless otherwise authorised by resource consent conditions at the source location.
+Material imported to site is generally virgin quarry material, site sources material, or certified cleanfill.
+Any other soil imported to site that is not certified cleanfill shall be sampled by a contaminated land specialist at a rate of one sample for every 500 m3 and tested for metals and hydrocarbons as well as any other contaminants as determined by the Contaminated Land Specialist.
+Results must be consistent with expected background, unless otherwise authorised by consent conditions at the receiving location.
 It is preferable that fill is tested at its source prior to its use at the site.
-Otherwise, if not, the Contractor shall stockpile the fill on site until test results are available.
+However, if not, then the Contractor shall stockpile the fill on site until test results are available.

-Rock or aggregate sourced directly from a quarry or supplier does not require testing prior to importation.
+Hardfill imported for backfill, if sourced directly from a quarry or supplier, does not require testing.